ClojureBridge/curriculum/outline/setup_osx.md

 #### Testing Leiningen

-Go to your terminal and run the following command:
+Open a new terminal and run the following command:

 ```bash
 lein new myproject